Argentino del Valle Larrabure

 Argentino del Valle Larrabure (6 June 1932 – 19 August 1975) was an Argentine military officer.

 In 2022, the Holy See authorized his case in order to start a formal canonization process.

 Military career and death

 As Lieutenant Colonel, he was vice director of the Military Factory of Guns and Explosives in Villa María, Córdoba and was kidnapped by the Marxist guerrilla organization People's Revolutionary Army (ERP) during an assault and jailed in a "people's prison" by the ERP during 372 days until his death.

 According to the Argentine Army and many sources, he was killed by the organization; nevertheless, members of the ERP claim he committed suicide.
-The investigation never concluded and Larraburu's family started a campaign to resolve and condemn the perpetrators.
+The investigation never concluded and Larrabure's family started a campaign to resolve and condemn the perpetrators.
 After the opening of many processes against military officers during the Dirty War, the family wanted the calification of crimes against humanity for the kidnappers, but was denied by a court.